Even though it has the highest population density in the United States, There are numerous types of woodpeckers in New Jersey.

 The Black-backed Woodpecker is a species of bird that travels throughout much of North America during its lifetime.
 Bird watchers can find it in every state outside Alaska, and its range extends from the east coast to the west coast of the United States.

-This bird makes it home in the woods most of the time, but you can also spot them in suburban areas and even in suburban regions close to forests.
+This bird mostly makes it home in the woods, but you can also spot them in suburban areas and even in suburban regions close to forests.

 The black-backed Woodpecker is a generalist feeder that consumes beetle larvae, insects, other small animals, and other types of food.
-To construct its nest, it bores a hole into rotten or damaged trees.
+It bores a hole into rotten or damaged trees to construct its nest.

-Monogamous by nature, these birds often only have one partner for the entirety of their lives.
-The female Black-backed Woodpecker usually produces six eggs throughout each cycle, although occasionally, she will only lay three eggs.
+Monogamous by nature, these birds often only have one partner in their lives.
+The female Black-backed Woodpecker usually produces six eggs throughout each cycle, although occasionally, she only lays three eggs.